 Blue Footed Boobies usually lay between 1-3 eggs at a time:

-The rugged coastline offers good scuba diving & snorkeling, which you may find in an Isla de la Plata tour in the summer:
+The rugged coastline offers good scuba diving & snorkeling, which you may find in the summer:

 This Blue Footed Booby was entangled in a piece of wire, removed by the guide:

 Though half of all breeding boobies nest on the Galapagos Islands, there are plenty of boobies on Isla de la Plata.